Helen Blair Barlett: Experience

 Upon receiving her PhD, she joined the AC Ceramic Research Department as a mineralogist-geologist where she remained until her retirement in 1966.
 In 1955, Helen was promoted to Ceramic research specialist, and was again promoted to Ceramic research supervisor the following year in 1956.
 Following her extended work at AC Ceramic Research Department, Barlett was once again promoted to Ceramic research scientist in 1959 securing a top technical position, and becoming the first woman to reach this status within the General Motors organization.
 Further, Barlett pushed gender boundaries within the transportation industry, attending technical sessions where she was often the only female in attendance.
 She was a member of the Mineralogical Society of America, as well as a fellow of the American Ceramic Society, being one of the few female members at the time.
 She was also a member of the American Chemical Society and the American Association for the Advancement of Science.

-She left her position at General Motors Corporation to work on The Manhattan Project but later returned to General Motors and remained there until she retired in 1966.
-She worked at the Massachusetts Institute of Technology (MIT) for a special ceramics-related research project.
-The MIT project, which was among many under the scope of the Manhattan Project included the construction of a new material made of nonporous porcelain used as one of the atomic bomb's many internal parts.
-Manhattan Project is the code name for America's secret project to build the world's first atomic bomb.
+She took a leave from her position at General Motors Corporation to work on The Manhattan Project, later returning to General Motors and remained there until she retired in 1966.
+She worked as a senior scientist at the Massachusetts Institute of Technology (MIT) for a special ceramics-related research project.
+For the MIT project, which was among many under the scope of the Manhattan Project to develop atomic weapons, she developed a nonporous porcelain for the interior construction of the atomic bomb.